CERBON-MODS/Bosses-of-Mass-Destruction-FORGE/FAQ.md

-**Q: Can I use this mod in my modpack?**
+**Q: Can I use this mod in my mod pack?**

 A: Yes, you can.

-**Q: Will this mod be backported to versions below 1.18.2?**
+**Q: Are you going to backport this mod to older versions?**

-A: No, I will not backport to versions below 1.18.2.
+A: All my mods that are currently using this multi loader template won't be backport to versions below 1.20.1.

+**Q: What loaders do you support?**

+A: Forge and NeoForge.

 **Q: Can you add X or change Y?**